Stock Recommendations for Individual Investors: A Temporal Graph Network Approach with Mean-Variance Efficient Sampling: Method

-We present the \texttt{PfoTGNRec} model, which consists of three integral components: (1) dynamic embedding learning, where we utilize TGN encoder to effectively learn the evolving characteristics of user-item interactions, (2) diversification-enhancing sampling, which involves strategic item sampling and designing contrastive pairs to enhance the user portfolio, and (3) multi-task learning, where the model is trained with the two objectives, Bayesian Personalized Ranking (BPR) and contrastive loss.
+We present the \texttt{PfoTGNRec} model, which consists of three integral components: (1) Dynamic embedding learning, where we utilize TGN encoder to effectively learn the evolving characteristics of user-item interactions, (2) Mean-variance efficient sampling, which involves strategic item sampling and designing contrastive pairs to enhance the user portfolio, and (3) Optimization, where the model is trained with Bayesian Personalized Ranking (BPR) loss.